redhat-ztp/ztp-cluster-deploy/ai-deploy-cluster-remoteworker/README.md

             csr-49ccv   10h     kubernetes.io/kube-apiserver-client-kubelet   system:serviceaccount:openshift-machine-config-operator:node-bootstrapper   Pending

-        Note: As you can see there are multipale operators need to be approved in order to finaliz the setup.
+        Note: As you can see there are multiple operators need to be approved in order to finalize the setup.
 Run the below command to approve all pending operators.

             $ oc get csr -o name | xargs oc adm certificate approve